piyuesh23/apache/README.md

         server_name: "dev.d8"

 Feel free to alter the PHP version as per your aplication needs. `Sites` is an array in case you need to spin up multiple virtual host entries for your local instance(Was developed as a part of ansible container, so the folder paths that we see here are mounted on ansible containers from host machine).

+Override sites variable in your playbook to setup vhosts for your project.